1985 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Is the 1985 nickel made of silver?

-No, 1985 nickels contain no silver content.
-They consist of 75% copper and 25% nickel, the standard composition restored after World War II.
+No, 1985 nickels contain absolutely no silver.
+They are made of 75% copper and 25% nickel — the standard composition used for most of the Jefferson series.

 2. How much is a typical 1985 nickel worth?

-Most circulated 1985 nickels remain at face value of five cents.
-Uncirculated examples typically range from $0.60 to $3.50, depending on preservation quality.
+Most circulated 1985 nickels are worth only five cents — their face value.
+Uncirculated examples without special designations typically range from $0.60 to $3.50 depending on preservation quality.

 3. Are 1985 nickels rare or valuable?